AlexPT2k22/AlexPT2k22/README.md

 - 👋 Hi, I’m @AlexPT2k22
 - 👀 I’m interested in robotics, automation, and more!
-- 🌱 I’m currently learning Js, C/C++, Python
+- 🌱 I’m currently learning Js, C/C++, Python and much more!

 ## Visitors: